S3-working-group/s3-practical-guide/docs/role-selection.md

     -   proposing a nominee themselves or asking a group member
     -   inviting (some) nominees to agree who should be proposed
     -   inviting group dialogue to help reveal the strongest nominee
-7. **Check for Objections:** Ask participants (including the proposed nominee) to simultaneously signal whether or not they have an <a href="glossary.html#entry-objection" class="glossary-tooltip" data-toggle="tooltip" title="Objection: An argument –relating to a proposal, existing agreement, or activity being conducted by one or more members of the organization – that reveals consequences or risks that are preferably avoided for the organization, or that demonstrates worthwhile ways to improve.">objection</a>.
+7. **Check for Objections:** Ask participants (including the proposed nominee) to simultaneously signal whether or not they have an <a href="glossary.html#entry-objection" class="glossary-tooltip" data-toggle="tooltip" title="Objection: An argument – relating to a proposal, existing decision, or activity being conducted by one or more members of the organization – that reveals consequences or risks that are preferably avoided for the organization or that demonstrates worthwhile ways to improve.">objection</a>.
 8. **Address and Resolve Objections,** beginning with any from the proposed nominee.
 [Objections may be resolved](resolve-objections.html) in many ways, including amending the role's domain description or by nominating someone else.
 When all objections are resolved, check with the (final) nominee again if they accept the role.
 9. **Celebrate:** Acknowledge reaching agreement and thank the person who will now keep the role.

 To avoid influencing others, abstain from expressing personal interest or opinions before a selection takes place.

 Sometimes a role selection reveals a lack of capacity, relevant experience, qualities or skill.
-A group will then need to consider outside candidates, reconsider priorities or find an alternative way to account for the domain.
+A group will then need to consider outside candidates, reconsider priorities or find an alternative way to attend to the domain.

 This pattern can also be used in any situation where there is a need to choose between a variety of options.